AWS HIPAA Compliance Best Practices Checklist

-So if you want to develop a medical solution and make your health-care services cloud-based, you will have to apply the latest technologies for maintaining data compliance.
-To build cloud-based apps according to the Privacy Rule, most of the healthcare providers apply Amazon Web Services (AWS) due to its increased agility, security, and innovation potential.
+So if you want to develop a medical solution and make your health insurance coverage and-care services cloud-based, you must apply the latest technologies to maintain data compliance.
+To build cloud-based apps according to the Privacy Rule, most healthcare providers apply Amazon Web Services (AWS) due to its increased agility, security, and innovation potential.

 Is AWS Cloud HIPAA Compliant?

 New AWS users are usually wondering, "Is AWS HIPAA compliant?"
 Before we go to best practices, let's answer this important and quite complicated question.

 To answer briefly, AWS alone doesn't guarantee HIPAA compliance, but it offers services that open the door to HIPAA eligible services.
 Let's examine what HIPAA eligible AWS services means.

 Amazon supports HIPAA compliance (Health Insurance Portability and Accountability Act), and you can utilize its reliable services to create a cloud-based solution that will manage, maintain, and transfer confidential patient information.
 However, it's not enough simply to use AWS.